Home » LISK Locations » This Location

 Site map

-The decision to leave her body in the open is quite telling.
+The killer's decision to leave Taylor's body in the open is quite telling.

 We know that he wasn't under time constraints, as he dismembered her remains and then dumped the body parts in two separate areas that were 45 miles apart.
 Therefore, it stands to reason that he could have easily devoted a few more seconds to concealing her torso.

-Notably, this part of Manorville is pretty secluded, especially at night.
+This part of Manorville is very secluded and quiet, especially at night.
 There is also a wooded area right beside the access road.

 Despite all of this, he still chose to leave the torso in plain sight.

-It seems plausible that he wanted someone to find it, as sadists in particular are narcissistic creatures who often enjoy spreading fear within their own communities.
-Witnessing the impact of their crimes makes them feel powerful.
+It is possible that he wanted someone to find it, as sadists in particular are narcissistic creatures who enjoy spreading fear.
+Witnessing the impact of their crimes gives them a sense of power and provides them with the means to relive the murder.

-This kind of attention may have given him psychological gratification.
-If so, then there's a good chance that he even initiated conversations about the crime.
+Seeing TV reports and newspaper articles about the crime would have given him psychological gratification.
+There is also a good chance that he initiated conversations about it.

-However, this "public posing" ultimately backfired on him when the authorities were able to piece Taylor's tattoo together and identify her using DNA tests.
+However, this "public posing" ultimately backfired on him when the authorities were able to piece Taylor's tattoo together and identify her using DNA.

 In the weeks and months that followed, it is likely that many "what-ifs" were circling around in his head.

-Following her identification, the Long Island serial killer stopped dumping his victims out in the open.
-This change in modus operandi was most likely driven by Taylor's identification and the realization that DNA technology was becoming an increasingly powerful tool for investigators.
+Following Taylor's murder, the Long Island serial killer stopped dumping his victims out in the open.
+This change in modus operandi was most likely driven by her identification and the realization that DNA technology was becoming an increasingly powerful tool for investigators.

 In other words, it was a wake-up call that "playing games" was far too risky.

-At the same time, it may have also dawned on him that all of his dump sites at Gilgo Beach remained undiscovered.
+At the same time, it may have also been starting to dawn on him that all of his dump sites at Gilgo Beach remained undiscovered.

 Crime scene